dojo/docs/dojox/layout/TableContainer.rst

 Introduction
 ============

-The dojox.layout.TableContainer is a simple layout widget that displays the contained child widgets in a Table element.
+The dojox/layout/TableContainer is a simple layout widget that displays the contained child widgets in a Table element.
 It provides a number of useful features.

 * It can be configured to use any number of columns, using the "cols" attribute.
 * It is fully stylable.
 A custom class can be set on it, using the "customClass" attribute, which makes it easy to style every row and cell.